MarcDonald/polybar-mic-volume/README.md

 # polybar-mic-volume

-Polybar module that displays the volume of a given input device using PulseAudio `pacmd`.
+Polybar module that displays the volume of a given input device using PulseAudio `pacmd` and controls it using `pactl`.

 ![Screenshot](/.github/screenshot.png?raw=true)